 Amie Rodnick maintains an active mediation and arbitration practice for individuals represented by attorneys and tries to keep mediation fees affordable.
-She is a Credentialed Distinguished Mediator through the Texas Mediator Credentialing Association (TMCA), the highest credential awarded.
-She originally obtained her mediator training in 1990 and is a long time member of the Association of Attorney-Mediators (AAM), the Texas Association of Mediators (TAM), and the Alternative Dispute Resolution (ADR) Section of the Austin Bar Association, where she currently serves on the board of directors.
-She has mediated approximately 1,000 cases, has lectured on mediation for AAM, designed mediation follow-up surveys, and has written articles for the AAM newsletter.
+At present, she only accepts emergency mediation cases that can be scheduled within 14 days, with exceptions only as agreed with the attorneys.
+She originally obtained her mediator training in 1990 and has mediated approximately 1,000 cases, has lectured on mediation for AAM, designed mediation follow-up surveys, and has written articles for the AAM newsletter.
 She has been an active volunteer for Settlement Week in both Travis and Williamson Counties and attends a number of advanced continuing education seminars for mediators.

 Mediation is very different from collaborative divorce, although both are considered dispute resolution procedures and are fully confidential.
 A mediator is a neutral facilitator who is specially trained to guide the parties and their attorneys to a settlement, taking all interests and positions into account.
 A mediator does not act as an arbitrator or judge and cannot make a ruling for the parties, unless it is to resolve drafting disputes by request of the parties.